doersino/aerialbot/README.md

 Copy `config.sample.ini` to `config.ini`, open it and modify it based on the (admittedly wordy) instructions in the comments.

+See `shapefiles/README.md` for advice regarding finding shapefiles of the region you're interested in and preparing them for use with ærialbot.

 ### Running